 Ephesus, House of Mother Mary, Temple of Artemis, Isa Bey Mosque, St John Basilica or Sirince Greek Village.

-Tour extensively the ancient city of Ephesus.
-Very probably the largest archeological site in Turkey, it rises on the north slope of Mount Pion extending southward to the slope of Mount Koressos.
+The ancient city of Ephesus: Very probably the largest archeological site in Turkey, it rises on the north slope of Mount Pion extending southward to the slope of Mount Koressos.
 First founded as a colony of Athens some 1000 years before Christ, it was rebuilt and fortified with city walls in the late part of the fourth century BC by Lysimachus, who had been left in charge of the city by Alexander the Great after his visit there in 334 BC.
 After Alexandria and Antiochia, during the Roman period, it was designated as the capital of Asia Minor.
 The apostle, Paul, came to Ephesus in the 1st century and it is believed to be the place from where he wrote his letter known as First Corinthians in the Holy Bible.
-Ephesus is also one of the seven churches, or communities of Christians, referred to in Revelations (Revelations 2:1-7).
+Ephesus is also one of the seven churches, or communities of Christians referred to in Revelations (Revelations 2:1-7).
 Explore the extensive site of this white marble ancient city and marvel at its spectacular monuments, such as the Library of Celsus, the Agora, the Odeon, the Trajan Fountain, the Domitianus Temple, the theater and the roman latrines, etc.

 Isa Bey Mosque will be on the tour’s itinerary.
 It is one of the most important architectural works of the Turkish Aydin Emirate, who ruled in western Anatolia from 1308 until 1426.
 This mosque was conceived and constructed in 1374 by Aydinoglu Isa Bey (1360-1390) in his administrative capital of Selcuk, near Ephesus.
-It is the second example of twin minaret mosques in Anatolia from the period of pre-Ottoman principalities and is larger than most of the mosques built during the same time period.
+It is the second example of twin minaret mosques in Anatolia from the period of pre-Ottoman principalities and is larger than most of the mosques built during the same period.
 Its architect was Ali bin Mushimish, from Damascus.
-Repairs were made in 1934 and the mosque was fully restored later in the second half of twentieth century.
+Repairs were made in 1934 and the mosque was fully restored later in the second half of the twentieth century.

 After the tour, we’ll transfer you to Izmir airport to catch the evening flight back to Istanbul.
-On arrival we’ll transfer you back to your hotel.
+On arrival, we’ll transfer you back to your hotel.

 Please make note of the following: